Your privacy is important, Prescription Doctor are committed to keeping your details completely confidential.

 Bank Transfer: A member of our team will contact you requesting for your bank details.
 These details are only used to transfer the funds back into your account.

-Famvir is an antiviral medicine which is used to treat herpes breakouts.
+Famvir is an antiviral medicine used to treat herpes breakouts.

 The treatment works best when the virus is in its most active phase and symptoms occur.